Choosing a hypnotherapist

 Training and qualifications

 At present in the UK, there are no statutory training requirements for hypnotherapists.
-This means that there is a wide variety of training courses available, from online or distance learning courses, to comprehensive taught programmes which include a combination of coursework and practical training along with supervision and formal assessment.
-Most of the larger professional hypnotherapy organisations require their members to have undertaken a course which includes a specified number of taught hours along with a combination of both theory and practical training and many of the established training organisations run diploma courses which satisfy the training requirements of the professional organisations.
-Titles for professional diplomas can include: Diploma in Hypnotherapy, Diploma in Clinical Hypnosis, Diploma in Clinical Hypnotherapy and Diploma in Therapeutic Hypnosis.
+This means that there is a wide variety of training courses available, from online or distance learning courses to comprehensive taught programmes which include a combination of coursework and practical training along with supervision and formal assessment.
+Most of the larger professional hypnotherapy organisations require their members to have undertaken a course that includes a specified number of taught hours along with a combination of both theory and practical training and many of the established training organisations run diploma courses which satisfies the training requirements of the professional organisations.
+Titles for professional diplomas can include Diploma in Hypnotherapy, Diploma in Clinical Hypnosis, Diploma in Clinical Hypnotherapy and Diploma in Therapeutic Hypnosis.

 Supervision is considered to be vital in hypnotherapy, counselling and psychotherapy along with several other professions.
-Supervision involves a hypnotherapist meeting with their supervisor, who is also an experienced therapist, on a regular basis to review their work with clients, along with their professional and personal development.
+Supervision involves a hypnotherapist meeting with their supervisor, who is also an experienced therapist, regularly to review their work with clients, along with their professional and personal development.
 Supervision is important for all hypnotherapists regardless of their level of experience and most professional bodies in the UK require their members to have a regular supervision arrangement in place.